slub/esfstats/README.md

 # esfstats-python - elasticsearch fields statistics

-esfstats-python is a Python program wrapped in a shell script that.
-It extracts some statistics re. field coverage in the documents.
+esfstats-python is a Python program that extracts some statistics re. field coverage in the documents.

 You need to install elasticsearch python lib.